EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Conclusions

 \section{Conclusions}

-Diffusion models iteratively reconstruct corrupted data, evolving noisy images into refined outputs.
-Understanding this data evolution is relevant for interpreting model behavior and the learned distribution, but is complex due to its high-dimensional evolutionary nature.
-Existing methods like t-SNE to study high-dimensional data do not preserve this iterative structure, limiting its analysis.
-Hence, we propose the \textit{Tree of Diffusion Life} ($TDL$), a method to gain a holistic understanding of the data evolution in the generative process of diffusion models. $TDL$ samples the generative space by extracting instances of several prompts, employing image encoders to extract semantic meaning from them.
-We introduce an evolutionary embedding method to explicitly preserve the iterative context while maintaining the high-dimensional data structure to facilitate the analysis of data evolution.
-This evolutionary embedding includes three loss metrics - a standard t-SNE loss to group semantically similar elements, a displacement loss to group elements per iteration, and an instance alignment loss for an instance's elements across iterations.
-We propose rectilinear and radial embeddings to facilitate analysis.
-To achieve meaningful semantic distances, images are projected to an intermediate space using image encoders such as classifiers of foundational models like CLIP.
-Using different prompt sets, we show the versatility of $TDL$ by applying it to two prominent text-to-image diffusion models, GLIDE and StableDiffusion.
-We demonstrate $TDL$'s relevance in studying the evolution of data, offering valuable insights into the image generation process of diffusion models.
+Diffusion models iteratively reconstruct corrupted data, iteratively evolving noisy images into refined outputs.
+Understanding this data evolution is essential for model understanding and development, but remains complex due to its high-dimensional and iterative nature. \addition{Existing methods focus on single-step or instance analyses, and do not look at the holistic and iterative aspects together.} Hence we propose the \addition{$EvolvED$}, a method for holistically understanding data evolution in the generative process of diffusion models. \addition{$EvolvED$} samples the generative space by extracting instances across focused prompts and employs feature extractors to \addition{isolate specific attributes from intermediate images, preserving the iterative context}.
+An evolutionary embedding method is introduced to explicitly encode iterations context while maintaining the \addition{feature relations and their evolution to enable analysis.} Our embedding method achieves this by three main goals: grouping semantically similar elements, organizing elements by iteration, and aligning an instance's elements across iterations. \addition{This embedding allows us to visualize data evolution in rectilinear and radial layouts, offering a view of the model’s progression over time.} With different research questions and prompts, we show the versatility and value of \addition{$EvolvED$} by applying it to two prominent text-to-image diffusion models, GLIDE and StableDiffusion. \addition{\textit{EvolvED} serves as a powerful tool for analyzing data evolution in diffusion models, with applications in understanding feature progression, distributions, and potentially guiding their design.}

-Looking ahead, $TDL$ sets the basis for potential extension to various practical downstream tasks, such as specific tools to explore entanglements between data attributes or supporting interactive generation.
-In summary, $TDL$ shows promise in enhancing our understanding of data evolution in diffusion models and its broader implications.